Revolutionary Communist Party, USA: Creation of RU and VVAW entryism

-In 1971, Franklin led a more militant faction of BARU out of the organization to join Venceremos.
-The RU continued to expand, uniting collectives across the country and becoming a national organization with the long-term goal to form a new communist party.
-The new nationwide structure induced BARU to change its name to simply the Revolutionary Union (RU).
-Avakian was elected to the central committee of the RU shortly thereafter.
+By 1971, BARU had expanded well beyond the Bay Area, with collectives nationwide.
+BARU renamed itself the Revolutionary Union (RU).
+Avakian was elected to the RU central committee shortly thereafter.
 The RCP claims that of the various groups coming out of SDS, it was the first to seriously attempt to develop itself at the theoretical level, with the publication of Red Papers 1.
-In 1974, RU started publication of its newspaper Revolution (renamed Revolutionary Worker, and adopting a weekly format in 1979).